INCATools/ontology-access-kit/docs/datamodels/mapping-rules/weight.md

 # Slot: weight

-_Weighting of the rule, positive increases the confidence, negative decreases_
+_Weighting of the rule.
+A weight of zero corresponds to 0.5 confidence in the mapping.
+Setting to +1 or -1 indicates moderate confidence or lack of confidence.
+A logit scale is used.
+All weights are summed together to determine the final confidence._

 URI: [mappingrules:weight](https://w3id.org/oak/mapping-rules-datamodel/weight)